- Learn about Eos

 A diet in which specific food antigens have been eliminated in order to decrease the chance of having an allergic reaction.

-Enzyme-Linked Immunosorbent Assay, a type of blood test in which subclasses of immunoglobulins may be detected; the test is used to detect IgE-Mediated (immediate reaction) and IgG-Mediated (delayed reaction) allergies and is helpful in diagnosing some autoimmune diseases such as celiac disease, lupus, rheumatoid arthritis, viral illness and many others.
+Enzyme-Linked Immunosorbent Assay (ELISA), a type of blood test in which subclasses of immunoglobulins may be detected; the test is used to detect IgE-Mediated (immediate reaction) and IgG-Mediated (delayed reaction) allergies and is helpful in diagnosing some autoimmune diseases such as celiac disease, lupus, rheumatoid arthritis, viral illness and many others.

 A tube with a light and a camera on the end of it that is used to view the esophagus, stomach, part of the duodenum, part of the terminal ileum and the entire large intestine.
 Endoscopes usually also contain a biopsy aspiration port for collection of tissue samples during endoscopic procedures.
 See also Colonoscopy, Endoscopy, Esophagoscopy, and Sigmoidoscopy.